vvvar/checkmark/README.md

 ![fmt](./assets/fmt.svg)

-Recursively auto-format all Markdown files inside the current directory with:
+To recursively auto-format all Markdown files inside the current directory, please use the following command:

 ```sh
 checkmark fmt .
 ```

-Verify that all Markdown files have been formatted with:
+To verify that all Markdown files have been formatted, you can use:

 ```sh
 checkmark fmt . --check
 ```

-Additionally, you can print a diff to see what exactly will be re-formatted:
+Additionally, you can print a diff to see what exactly will be reformatted:

 ```sh
 checkmark fmt . --check --show-diff